AdobeStock_604950928-1

 Engineering Design Factors

 Several key engineering considerations come into play when designing battens for a specific sail plan.
-The core goals are maintaining the optimum sail shape under pressure and minimizing negative impacts on sail handling.
+The core goals are to maintain the optimal sail shape under pressure and minimize adverse effects on sail handling.

 Matching Batten Stiffness

 The stiffness of the battens must be tuned to the expected wind loading conditions and the desired sail shape.
-Aerodynamic profiles require stiff battens to resist high lift forces without buckling deformation.
+Aerodynamic profiles require stiff battens to resist high lift loads without buckling.
 However, over-stiff battens will create resistance when furling the sail.
-Engineers can conduct structural analysis to find the goldilocks zone of stiffness.
+Engineers can conduct structural analysis to find the Goldilocks zone of stiffness.

 Batten Spacing